JCSDA/jedi-docs/docs/jedi-components/ioda/interface.rst

 In the :ref:`radiosonde_example_yaml` above, one variable "air_temperature" is being assimilated.
 In this case, the ObsVector will read only the air_temparature row from the ObsData table and load that into a vector.

-The ObsVector class contains the following two methods, :code:`read()` for creating a vector from an ObsData array in memory and :code:`save()` for storing a vector into an ObsData array.
+The ObsVector class contains the following two methods, :code:`read()` for filling a vector from an ObsData array in memory and :code:`save()` for storing a vector into an ObsData array.

 .. code:: C++